 The trials also did not include mixed dog breeds.
 In addition, only recognized dog breeds were evaluated by the obedience judges.
 As such, thanks to their immense popularity, the Doberman Pinscher qualified for the trials.

 The Doberman Pinscher performed exceptionally well.
 Like, top 5 well.
 Dobermans did so well that they were placed in the top 10 smartest dogs list – the highest category for dog intelligence.

 Being in the top 10 meant that Dobermans were capable of learning a new command with less than 5 repetitions!
-Depending on the complexity of the command, you may be able to teach a Doberman a new trick in under 30 minutes.
+Depending on the complexity of the command, you may be able to teach a Doberman a new command in just a few minutes!